CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 - Replicas can be promoted to their own DB
 - Applications must update the connection string to leverage read replicas

+## Amazon RDS Multi-AZ Deployments
+Amazon RDS Multi-AZ deployments provide enhanced availability and durability for Database (DB) Instances, making them a natural fit for production database workloads.
+When you provision a Multi-AZ DB Instance, Amazon RDS automatically creates a primary DB Instance and synchronously replicates the data to a standby instance in a different Availability Zone (AZ).
+Each AZ runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
+In case of an infrastructure failure, Amazon RDS performs an automatic failover to the standby (or to a read replica in the case of Amazon Aurora), so that you can resume database operations as soon as the failover is complete.
+Since the endpoint for your DB Instance remains the same after a failover, your application can resume database operation without the need for manual administrative intervention.

+## Security
+Use security groups to control what IP addresses or Amazon EC2 instances can connect to your databases on a DB instance.
+Run your DB instance in an Amazon Virtual Private Cloud (VPC) for the greatest possible network access control.

+## Working with a DB Instance in a VPC
+Your VPC must have at least two subnets.
+These subnets must be in two different Availability Zones in the region where you want to deploy your DB instance.
+If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes DNS hostnames and DNS resolution.

 # Elastic Cache
 IAM Auth is not supported by ElastiCache